8

 Correct Answer: B

-Cost-Effectiveness: Preventing one case of CAN requiring dialysis (cost ~$70,000/year) justifies the additional contrast cost (~$200-300 per procedure)
+Cost-Effectiveness: Preventing one case of CAN requiring dialysis (cost approximately $70,000/year) can justify the additional contrast cost (approximately $200-300 per procedure) when applied selectively to highest-risk patients

 ๐Ÿ“š Reference: Renal Imaging Module: Contrast Agent Selection